Xygeni User Guides

 Variables can be referenced using the $ symbol followed by the variable name, e.g., $report.baseline. $ alone references the current item, e.g., @print($).

-$Variable can be use to interpolate values in a string, e.g., "Report is baseline: $report.baseline".
+$Variable can be used to interpolate values in a string, e.g., "Report is baseline: $report.baseline".

 Context Objects

-Some object are saved to global context and can be accessed implicitly from expressions:
+Some objects are saved to global context and can be accessed implicitly from expressions:

 • report a reference to the current analysis report generated.